zincsearch/zincsearch/README.md

 5. Out of the box authentication
 6. Schema less - No need to define schema upfront and different documents in the same index can have different fields.

-# Missing features:
+# Roadmap items:
-1. Clustering and High Availability
+1. High Availability
+1. Distributed reads and writes
+1. Geosptial search
+1. Index storage in memory
+1. Index storage in s3

 # Screenshots